 Echoing the opening panel, Lewis warned the audience of biases.
 Marketers commonly perceive women as being more risk averse, therefore more likely to respond to prevention-focused messaging.
 In practice, when presented with different marketing messages, both genders responded similarly, preferring positively framed texts.

 It was an apt ending for a day during which our biases were constantly being challenged – whether about automation, diversity or engagement with clients.
-The event offered a stirring reminder of the need to think anew about the huge challenges and opportunities facing our industry.
+These issues are set to remain high up on the industry’s agenda; but a fresh wave of thinking about them is beginning to take hold.

 Latest posts by Vered Zimmerman (see all)